HomeDev GuideAPI Reference

 Search fields

 By default, a search query using the For method is performed against a field named _all.
-The field is generated when an object is indexed, and it is made up of all of the document's fields combined.
+When an object is indexed, it generates the field and combines it with the document's fields.

 Search queries should specify fields using the InField, AndInField and InFields methods.
 These methods expect a lambda expression, which retrieves the field name.
 For example, this code searches the Title field of blog posts.